blobofpaint/blobofpaint.github.io/_posts/2018-08-30-gaunt-summoner.markdown

 I'm preety pleased with this one - probably my nicest color scheme so far.
 Wasn't aiming for super smooth finish due to time constraints, so this aspect is not very good.
-OSL on the base should be redone because it's too subtle, book pages lack contrast, the fire is the weakest part of the model & the arm holding the book misses some reflections.
+OSL on the base should be redone because it's too subtle, book pages lack contrast, the fire is the weakest part of the model & the arm holding the dagger misses some reflections from the fire.
 We'll see how he fares at eavy metal contest :)